Teachers College, Columbia University

-Teachers College, Columbia University (TC) is the graduate school of education of Columbia University, a private research university in New York City.
-Founded in 1887, Teachers College has served as one of the official faculties and the Department of Education of Columbia University since 1898 and is consistently ranked among the top 10 graduate schools of education in the United States (currently 7th as of 2022).
-It is the oldest and largest graduate school of education in the United States.
-Although it was founded as an independent institution and retains some independence, it has been associated with Columbia University since shortly after its founding and merger with the university.
+Teachers College, Columbia University (TC) is the graduate school of education affiliated with Columbia University, a private research university in New York City.
+Founded in 1887, Teachers College has been a part of Columbia University since 1898.

-Teachers College alumni and faculty have held prominent positions in academia, government, music, non-profit, healthcare, and social science research.
-Overall, Teachers College has over 90,000 alumni in more than 30 countries.
-Notable alumni and former faculty include John Dewey, Art Garfunkel, Dr. Ruth Westheimer (Dr. Ruth), Carl Rogers, Margaret Mead, Bill Campbell, Georgia O'Keeffe, Edward Thorndike, Rollo May, Donna Shalala, Albert Ellis, William Schuman (former president of the Juilliard School), Lee Huan (Premier of the Republic of China), Shirley Chisholm (first black woman elected to the United States Congress), Hafizullah Amin (leader of Afghanistan), Hamden L. Forkner (founder of Future Business Leaders of America), and E. Gordon Gee (has held more university presidencies than any other American including Brown University and Vanderbilt University).

 History

 Founding and early history

 Teachers College was the first graduate school in the United States whose curriculum focused specifically on teacher education.

-In 1880, the Kitchen Education Association (KEA) was founded by philanthropist Grace Hoadley Dodge, the daughter of wealthy businessman William Dodge.
+In 1880, the Kitchen Education Association (KEA), also known as the Kitchen Garden Association, was founded by philanthropist Grace Hoadley Dodge, the daughter of wealthy businessman William Dodge.
 The association's focus was to replace miniature kitchen utensils for other toys that were age-appropriate for kindergarten-aged girls.
 In 1884, the KEA was rebranded to the Industrial Education Association (IEA), in the spirit of widening its mission to boys and parents.
 Three years later, it moved to the former Union Theological Seminary building on University Place, as well as founded a coeducational private school called the Horace Mann School.

-In 1887 William Vanderbilt Jr. offered a substantial financial sum to the IEA.
+In 1887, William Vanderbilt Jr. offered a substantial financial sum to the IEA.
 With the support of Dodge, Vanderbilt appointed Nicholas Murray Butler, the future longest-serving president of Columbia University and Nobel Peace Prize recipient, as new president of the IEA.
 The IEA decided to provide schooling for the teachers of the poor children of New York City.
 Thus, in 1887–1888, it employed six instructors and enrolled 36 juniors in its inaugural class as well as 86 special students.
 To reflect the broadening mission of education beyond the original philanthropic intent set forth by Dodge, the IEA changed its name to the New York School for the Training of Teachers, and received its temporary charter from the New York State Board of Regents.